 The Singapura is one of the most miniature cat breeds in the world.
 This dainty kitty will stay tiny for its lifetime.
 Unlike particular small cats like the Munchkin, these cats have full-size legs and standard cat bodies.
 They are simply smaller structured than most felines.

 She may be little, but she is fierce.
 The Singapura is an incredibly intelligent, frisky, and adventurous feline.
 They absolutely love being in on the action.
 Their bodies are very muscular, making them excellent climbers.

 This kitty weighs only 4 to 6 pounds fully grown.
 The petite little Singapura generally costs between $1,500 and $2,000.

 American Curls are known for their highly affectionate nature.
 Because they are so even-tempered and relaxed, they’re not overbearing or high-strung.
 They make fantastic pets for households with other animals and children.

 Siamese cats classically gained the reputation of being very spirited and independent.
-They tend to be mischievous as well, which can provide entertainment be challenging for some inexperienced owners.
+They tend to be mischievous as well, which can provide entertainment and be challenging for some inexperienced owners.

 6. Devon Rex

 This breed is highly energetic and comical.
 They tend to have charming personalities that keep you on your toes.
-Because they are so playful, they benefit from having a Kitty friend or owners who will engage in frequent play.
+Because they are so playful, they benefit from having a kitty friend or owners who will engage in frequent play.

 7. Cornish Rex

 The interesting Cornish Rex was a breed that came about by happenstance.
 In the 1950s, a farm in Cornwall, England, had s random litter of kittens that exhibited the partially hairless trait.
-Breeders then used selective breeding, turning it into the cats we love today.
+Breeders then used selective breeding, turning them into the cats we love today.